soruly/trace.moe-telegram-bot/README.md

 The bot is live on telegram now https://telegram.me/WhatAnimeBot

 ## Features

 - Show anime titles in multiple languages
 - Telegram group support
-- Image, GIF, Video support
+- Image, GIF, Video, URL support
-- Support for URL to static image
 - Video preview

 ## How to use

 1. Start chatting with the bot https://telegram.me/WhatAnimeBot
 2. Send anime screenshots (images, gif or video) directly to the bot
 3. You may also forward images from other chats to the bot